leafo/web_sanitize/README.md

 * `add_attributes`: a table of attributes that should be inserted into a tag
 * `self_closing`: a set of tags that don't need a closing tag

+The `tags` field specifies tags that are possible to be used, and the attributes that can be on them.

 A attribute whitelist can be either a boolean, or a function.
 If it's a function then it takes as arguments `value`, `attribute_name`, and `tag_name`.
 If this function returns a string, then that value is used to replace the value